 Culture shock and the abodes of the gods: my experiences in India

-En this article, you can find out more about culture shock and the connection between consciousness and the body in India.
+Find out more about culture shock and the connection between consciousness and body in India in this article.
 The Vedas play an important role in this.

 Why are we here - the importance of meaning and community in the city